JuliaPOMDP/PointBasedValueIteration.jl/README.md

 ## References
 - Pineau, J., Gordon, G., & Thrun, S. (2003, August).
 Point-based value iteration: An anytime algorithm for POMDPs.
 In IJCAI (Vol. 3, pp. 1025-1032).

-## TODO:
-- [ ] compare the alpha vectors to the output of SARSOP or IncrementalPruning by running `value(policy, b)` for many random choices of b for both a policy from SARSOP/IncrementalPruning and one from PBVI on several different problems
-- [ ] Documentation (example) in the README